bastien707/phoneStore/README.md

-# This is a simple phone store project, designed in a microservice and containerized achitectures.
+## This is a simple phone store project, designed in a microservice and containerized achitecture.